bhavesh2327/asutimpredictionmodel/README.md

 pickle

+Here's a clean and professional version of your "How to Run" section for the `README.md` — ready to copy and paste into your GitHub README:

+---

-🚀 How to Run
+## 🚀 How to Run

-Clone the repository:
+### 1. Clone the Repository

-bash
-Copy
-Edit
 git clone https://github.com/yourusername/autism-prediction.git
 cd autism-prediction
-Install dependencies:
+### 2. Install Dependencies

-bash
-Copy
-Edit
-pip install -r requirements.txt
+Make sure you have Python and pip installed.
-Run the Jupyter Notebook:
+### 3. Launch the Jupyter Notebook

-bash
-Copy
-Edit
  jupyter notebook autismprediction.ipynb
-To use the model:

-python
-Copy
-Edit
-import pickle
-model = pickle.load(open('model.pkl', 'rb'))
-prediction = model.predict(your_input)
+---

+Let me know if you want a full `README.md` with project description, features, datasets used, model performance, etc.